Ways to enter Ukraine during the Rashist slaughter

 Two important points first:

-1. The USG is against its citizens traveling to Ukraine understandably.
-I went to bring donated items requested by people on the frontline.
+1. The USG is against its citizens traveling to Ukraine, understandably.
+I went there to bring donated items requested by people on the frontline for my first three trips.

-2. Train usually is the best choice for quick and comfortable border crossing (minutes instead of hours).
+2. A train is usually the best choice for a quick and comfortable border crossing.

-Routes from four different countries based on my own experience.
+Routes from five different countries based on my own experience.

 1. Poland.